 With BigSteelBox, you can keep your storage container on your property, which allows you to easily cycle out the items you’re not using throughout the year – so it’s not only a place to store your summer sports equipment, but it can also hold your Christmas decorations and winter gear come spring.
 If you don’t want to keep your container at your home long-term, you can fill your BigSteelBox at your home and then have it moved back to one of our secure storage facilities over winter, then have it re-delivered in the spring.
 Loading a container at a BigSteelBox location is also an option in most cities (contact us for more information on on-site loading).

-BigSteelBox storage containers are wind, water and rodent-proof, so you can rest easy knowing your belongings are safe and dry.
+BigSteelBox storage containers are weather and rodent-proof, so you can rest easy knowing your belongings are safe and dry.
 Each portable storage unit is made of steel rather than aluminum, so even the heaviest snowfall won’t make them buckle or bend.

-A Canadian winter doesn’t make parking on the street easy, and scraping snow and ice off windows each morning is no fun.
+Canadian winters don’t make it easy to park on the street, and scraping snow and ice off windows each morning is no fun.
 So, if you have a garage, you should be parking your car in it throughout the winter.
-Not only will it make your mornings easier when you’re trying to get to work, it will also prolong the life of your car.
+Not only will it make your mornings easier when you’re trying to get to work or school, it will also prolong the life of your car.

-BigSteelBox will deliver a storage unit right to your house, and once you fill it with the seasonal items and boxes of old belongings you can either keep it on your property or we can pick it up and store it in one of our secure locations.
+BigSteelBox will deliver a storage container right to your house (we rent 8′, 10′ and 20′ units), and once you fill it with the seasonal items and other belongings, you can either keep it on your property or we can pick it up and store it at one of our secure locations.
 If there’s room in your driveway, then you can keep it right there for easy access.
 BigSteelBoxes come in a variety of sizes and they always arrive looking new and clean, so they aren’t an eyesore in your yard.

 Let us help you with your fall and winter decluttering project!
-We have durable, portable storage units that can withstand rough Canadian winters, and hassle-free, contactless delivery and pick up.
+We have durable, portable storage units that can withstand rough Canadian winters, and offer flexible delivery and pick up options.
 Call for your free storage quote today at 1-800-373-1187 or contact us online.